encryptme/private-end-points/README.rst

 This will create several files:

+    anchor.pem
+      The anchor certificate for the private PKI.

     server.pem
       The server certificate followed by intermediates.

-    anchors.pem
-      The anchor certificate(s) for the private PKI.

-    extras.pem
-      Any additional certificates of interest, for example CRL signers.
+    client_ca.pem
+      The intermediate that directly signs client certificates.

     crl_urls.txt
       A text file with URLs to any certificate revocation lists (CRLs) that we need to know about, one per line.

-The response to the PKI request includes an ETag, which we can use to detect changes.
-This ETag is saved to our config file and sent in subsequent requests by default.
-To check for PKI changes, you can periodically run:
+The response to the PKI request includes a value that we can use to detect changes, similar to an ETag.
+This tag is saved to our config file and sent in subsequent requests by default.
+To check for PKI changes, you can periodically
+run:

     cloak-server pki --out /path/to/pki/ --post-hook cloak-pki-updated.sh